MiSTer-devel/TurboGrafx16_MiSTer/ReadMe.md

 Do not enable these features for games not supporting it, otherwise game will work incorrectly.

 ## Reset
 Tap the Start + Select buttons together quickly to reset.
 The PC Engine/Turbografx-16 did not have a hardware reset button, and instead relies on this button combination.
 The timing needs to be exact to trigger this, and sometimes it will take a couple tries.
 With this method, in-game options will remain if you have changed them, whereas the MiSTer OSD reset will revert them.

 ### Notes:
-* Do not forget to assign joystick buttons on keyboard in order to play on keyboard.
 * Both headerless ROMs and ROMs with header (512b) are supported and automatically distinguished by file size.

 ## Download precompiled binaries